newdigate/macos-recycle-interop/README.md

-# exporting recycle .REX audio loop files on macos
+# exporting recycle rex & rx2 audio loop files on macos

 load and export recycle .REX and .RX2 audio and slice information
 * dynamically load the REX Shared Library (available as download from propellerheads, see below...)